Rick Scott: Tenure

+Scott had a 26 percent approval rating in December 2011, the lowest among U.S. governors, but it steadily increased during the rest of his governorship.
+It stood at 45 percent in August 2015, and at 57 percent in April 2017.
+In the aftermath of Hurricane Irma later that year, Scott's approval rating saw a high of 61 percent.
+Shortly before he left office, his ratings had fallen to 47 percent approving and 41 percent disapproving.

 Death penalty

 In 2013, Scott signed the Timely Justice Act (HB 7101) to overhaul the processes for capital punishment in Florida.
 The Supreme Court of the United States struck down part of this law in January 2016 in Hurst v.
 Florida, declaring, in an 8–1 decision, that a judge determining the aggravating facts to be used in considering a death sentence with only a non-binding recommendation from the jury based on a majority vote was insufficient and violated the Sixth Amendment guarantee of a jury trial.

 The Florida Legislature passed a new statute to comply with Hurst v.
 Florida, changing the sentencing method to require a 10-juror supermajority for a sentence of death with a life sentence as the alternative.
 In October 2016 this new sentencing scheme was struck down by the Florida Supreme Court in a 5–2 ruling, which held that a death sentence must be issued by a unanimous jury.
-The Florida Supreme Court ruled the law "cannot be applied to pending prosecutions" which means that until the Florida legislature acts, there is no procedure or law allowing a prosecutor to seek the death penalty; but it leaves open the status of sentences passed under the twice-struck down provisions, also left open by the January 2016 United States Supreme Court Hurst decision.
-The Court granted Hurst a new sentencing hearing after the same Supreme Court decision.
+The Florida Supreme Court ruled the law "cannot be applied to pending prosecutions" which means that until the Florida legislature acts, there is no procedure or law allowing a prosecutor to seek the death penalty; but the status of sentences passed under the twice-struck down provisions was unresolved.
+The January 2016 United States Supreme Court Hurst decision also left those sentences' status unresolved.
+The Court granted Hurst a new sentencing hearing after its decision.

 During Scott's tenure, Florida executed more inmates (28) than had been executed under any other governor in the state's history.

+In February 2025, Scott said that the suspected murderer of Brian Thompson should be sentenced to death if convicted, but also opened the possibility for a "legitimate" conversation about healthcare reform.

 Donald Trump

 In the 2016 Republican primaries, Scott endorsed Trump after Trump won the Florida primary.
 Scott chaired a pro-Trump super PAC in the 2016 election.
 Unlike many other establishment Republicans, Scott praised Trump as tough on terrorism and as an outsider during the 2016 Republican convention.

 When Trump "sparred with the Muslim father of a slain U.S. soldier", Scott said "I'm never going to agree with every candidate on what they're going to say".
 When the Donald Trump Access Hollywood tape was publicized, in which Trump spoke of grabbing women "by the pussy", Scott rebuked Trump, saying, "I'm not following politics closely right now, but this is terrible.
-I don't agree with anyone talking like this about anyone, ever".
+I don't agree with anyone talking like this about anyone, ever."